jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 ## Model Training

-Now that we have our data ready, we need a model that creates embeddings we will later use those embeddings for searching similar matches for different queries.
-A lot of work and research has been done in the field of 3D data embeddings there are some powerful models like [PointConv](https://arxiv.org/abs/1811.07246) which have been trained on [ShapeNet dataset](https://arxiv.org/pdf/1512.03012.pdf)
+Now that we have our data ready, we need a model that creates embeddings so that we can later use these embeddings for searching similar matches for different queries.
+A lot of work and research has been done in the field of 3D data embeddings and there are some powerful models like [PointConv](https://arxiv.org/abs/1811.07246) which have been trained on [ShapeNet dataset](https://arxiv.org/pdf/1512.03012.pdf)

-In order to not reivent the wheel we will use this model.
+In order to not reinvent the wheel we will use this model.
 We will also use Jina's 3D Mesh Encoder which wraps these two models in an executor.
-This executor receives Documents containing point sets data in its blob attribute, with shape (N, 3) and encodes it to embeddings of shape (D,).
+This executor receives Documents containing point sets data in its blob attribute, with shape (N, 3) and encodes them to embeddings of shape (D,).
 Now, the following pretrained models are ready to be used to create embeddings:

-- PointConv-Shapenet-d512: A PointConv model resulted in 512 dimension of embeddings, which is finetuned based on ShapeNet dataset.
+- PointConv-Shapenet-d512: A PointConv model resulted in 512 dimension of embeddings, which is finetuned on ShapeNet dataset.
-- PointConv-Shapenet-d1024: A PointConv model resulted in 1024 dimension of embeddings, which is finetuned based on ShapeNet dataset.
+- PointConv-Shapenet-d1024: A PointConv model resulted in 1024 dimension of embeddings, which is finetuned on ShapeNet dataset.

 As we already have an Encoder that uses `PointConv` to embed data let's use it.